traas-stack/holoinsight-docs/docs/src/en/operations/deployment/k8s-helm-charts.md

 3. The corresponding tag and release will be created when publishing, unless there is an error, otherwise it will not be deleted (if you delete it, you need to cascade and change a lot of things)
 4. After publishing, the Github action will update the index.yaml under the gh-pages branch, which is the index file required by Helm

-Then we create a repository in publish [artifacthub.io](https://artifacthub.io), linking it with our Github repository.
+Then we create a repository in [artifacthub.io](https://artifacthub.io), linking it with our Github repository.
 Now HoloInsight Helm Chart can be found in [artifacthub.io](https://artifacthub.io/packages/helm/holoinsight/holoinsight) or Helm Cli.
 ```bash
 helm search hub holoinsight